 Married Couples May Double Certain Arizona Exemptions

 Married couples filing a joint bankruptcy in Arizona may “double” the exemption amount for certain items such as motor vehicles and household goods.
 Notably, doubling does not apply to the homestead exemption.
-If the specific exemption allows for doubling, each spouse may claim the full exemption amount for the property (which means that combined, they get to double the exemption).
+If the specific exemption allows for doubling, each spouse may claim the full exemption amount for the property (which means that combined, they get to double the exemption amount).

 Common Arizona Exemptions